Introduction: Why Most Software Projects Still Struggle

 1. What is requirements gathering in software development?

 Requirements gathering is the process of identifying what a software project must do before development begins.
 It defines features, functionality, constraints, and success criteria.
+In 2026, AI tools can accelerate parts of this process, but human judgment remains essential for defining business outcomes.

 2. Why is requirements gathering important?